Slide 1

 Hypnotherapy is also great for regaining your basic confidence, motivation, self-esteem and in reaching the realisation that it really is possible to succeed.

 The wonderful thing about hypnosis is that it takes away the desire to overeat.
 It doesn’t stop normal hunger, just the part that wants to grab more.
 Without that desire, the inner fight is over.
-That endless loop of try/give up, diet/binge, good person/bad person can come to an end .
+That endless loop of try/give up, diet/binge, good person/bad person can come to an end.

 When you’re no longer obsessing about food and weight, you free up space to enjoy life and live more fully.
 You have more energy, feel happier and lighter, sleep better and feel more optimistic.
-Once this shift occurs, it’s easy to stay on track.
+Once this shift occurs, it’s easier to stay on track.

 In dealing with weight loss, I usually see people five times over five weeks and ask that people practice with a recording of the session in between meetings, for best effect.
 After that I suggest an occasional tune up until the goal is reached, then a check in at one year.